360 Café Website

 Outcome

-The project developed an intuitive and attractive responsive website designed to fulfill the needs of both local and international customers and staff.
+The project developed an intuitive and attractive responsive website designed to fulfill the needs of both local and international customers.
 This was optimized for device responsiveness and search engine visibility.

 This project is a real client project for 360 Café, a local restaurant in Costa Rica.
 I thoroughly developed the entire website end-to-end.